haowuxc/DIBS/README.md

 ## Updates
 - [x] 2024.6.28: Release code
 - [x] 2024.12.16: Release pre-extracted CLIP and UniVL features of the YouCook2, ActivityNet and Howto100M subset in this [link](https://huggingface.co/datasets/Exclibur/dibs-feature).
+- [x] 2025.7.15: Release model weights.
+The checkpoints can be accessed in [link](https://huggingface.co/Exclibur/DIBS).
 ## Code
 ### Environment Configuration
 ```